Schools for the intellectually and developmentally disabled (except preschool, job training, vocational rehabilitation) · New York

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from Astor Services for Children & Families- Astor Learning Center's own mandatory OSHA Form 300A summaries.
-Cross-check the underlying establishment record directly against the federal source — name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.
+The 59 injuries shown on this page for Astor Services for Children & Families- Astor Learning Center are sourced from its own 7 years of mandatory OSHA Form 300A summaries.
+Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 Verify on OSHA Establishment Search